Information about Maryland executive agencies and offices is available in the Maryland Manual.

 State Department of Assessment and Taxation (SDAT): SDAT handles Maryland property taxes, UCC filings, corporate filings and the registration of other business entities.
 Information about all of these functions is posted on the SDAT Web site.
 For more information, see the "Tax" section of this entry, below, and the "Business Entities," "Real Estate Ownership," "Trademarks" and "Uniform Commercial Code" sections of the "Maryland - Other Useful Information" entry.

 Tax: Most Maryland taxes are handled by the Comptroller of Maryland.
 The Comptroller Web site posts contact information, tax forms, regulations and other information about Maryland taxes.
-The Administrative News page provides links to Administrative Releases, Notices and Bulletins governing Maryland Income and Estate Tax, Sales and Use Tax, Alcoholic Beverages Tax, Tobacco Tax, and Motor Fuel Tax.
+The Tax Publications page provides links to Administrative Releases, Notices and Bulletins governing Maryland Income and Estate Tax, Sales and Use Tax, Alcoholic Beverages Tax, Tobacco Tax, and Motor Fuel Tax.

 Real Property Tax: Property taxes in Maryland are administered by the State Department of Assessment and Taxation (SDAT).
 Real property tax rates for all Maryland counties are posted on SDAT's County Tax Rates page.
 The value of real property is assessed every three years.
 You can look up the last assessment date for a property using SDAT's Real Property Search; it's the date under the words "Value as of" in the Value section of each record.
 The next assessment date is three years later.
 Contact SDAT to get historical assessments (410-512-4905).